All Episodes

 And talk about failure coming in threes.

-Yeah, you got it right there.
+There you go right there.

-Why is that a bad bet?
+They think very, why is that a bad bet?

 After all, if you go to look back at the Carter era, a discredited one-term president, yet nothing from that.

-Republicans have never rolled back all this talk about Juan Williams.
+All this talk about Juan Williams.

 Oh, maybe we should defund NPR.

-He's thinking that Obama's had three big pieces of bad news.
+He's thinking that Obama's had three big pieces of bad news, but Obama's playing a long-term game here.

 Yes, great to be with you.

-Uh Rush yesterday said I would have a ton of football stories in the stack of stuff today.
+Rush yesterday said I would have a ton of football stories in the stack of stuff today.

-Ma I'm just trying to assimilate here.
+I'm just trying to assimilate here.

-Is uh that's uh that's football, is it?
+That's football, is it?

-I'm just I'm just trying to assimilate here.
+I'm just trying to assimilate here.

-Don't want to don't wanna, you know.
+Don't want to, you know.

-Remember that remember that time uh we had the guy to uh uh on uh called up uh uh the Australian guy who was talking to me with about cricket, uh because I think uh England had just won the ashes.
+Remember that time we had the guy called up the Australian guy who was talking to me about cricket?

-And uh I think we lost a record number of affiliates in the course of that phone call.
+And I think we lost a record number of affiliates in the course of that phone call.

-I think three hundred affiliates cancelled the show.
+I think 300 affiliates canceled the show.

 We'll take anything right now.